 - You are changing the circuit breaker, as described in the troubleshooting tips for the circuit breaker for Java custom instrumentation.

-ignore_status_codesto the newrelic.yml file when using the Java agent version 3.20.0 or higher.
-(If using an agent version lower than 3.20.0, a restart will still be required.)
+expected_classesto the newrelic.yml file when using the Java agent version 3.38.0 or higher.

 All other changes require an agent restart, which means restarting the JVM.

 If you encounter problems with the Java agent, see our troubleshooting information:

 - No data appears: Find solutions when your Java application is not reporting data.

 - Error starting app server: If you encounter an error starting the app server, the path to the agent jar file may not be correctly specified.